Find a lawyerOur capabilitiesYour career

 Accession to the Accords signals a State’s alignment with the governing principles of the U.S.-led Artemis program, facilitating subsequent signing of bilateral agreements with NASA through which specific mission roles and contributions can be secured for commercial parties.

 • Canada: The Canadian government has invested CAD 999.8m in Canadian company MDA Space to develop a next‑generation robotic arm for the Lunar Gateway.
-This project involves hundreds of Canadian SMEs and research organizations across the country.[4]
+This project involved hundreds of Canadian SMEs and research organizations across the country.[4]

 • Australia: Australia has partnered with NASA to develop an Australian-built rover meant to collect lunar data for scientific research, which NASA will carry to the Moon.[5]